fenok/react-router-typesafe-routes/README.md

     return value;
 };

-const regExp = (regExp: RegExp) => (value: string) => {
+// We can construct validators however we want. const regExp = (regExp: RegExp) => (value: string) => {
     if (value.match(regExp)?.[0] !== value) {
         throw new Error(`"${value}" does not match ${String(regExp)}`);